Mark Antony (2023 film): Production

 In September 2021, it was reported that Vishal would team with Adhik Ravichandran for a film and would be produced by S. Vinod Kumar under Mini Studio.
 In December, it was officially confirmed by the team that they are teaming up for the tentatively titled project Vishal 33.
 The same month, S. J. Suryah was reported to play the antagonist and was confirmed on New Year's Day, along with the title Mark Antony, named after Raghuvaran's character from Baashha (1995).
-Later, G. V. Prakash Kumar was added to the crew to compose the music.
-In May 2022, the team announced Ritu Varma as the female lead, while Sunil and Nizhalgal Ravi appear in prominent roles.
+In May 2022, the team announced Ritu Varma as the female lead, while Sunil and Nizhalgal Ravi would appear in prominent roles.
 Vishnu Priya Gandhi, a social media influencer, was chosen by the makers to portray Silk Smitha due to her resemblance.
 Make-up and visual effects were used to further enhance her resemblance to Smitha.

 Principal photography began on 5 May 2022 with a muhurat puja in Chennai.
 The first schedule took place in Chennai, with Varma joining them in July.
 The shooting was placed on hold because Vishal got injured during shooting in August and resumed in October with the second schedule.
 The final schedule started in January 2023 and was nearing shooting completion.
 Suryah completed shooting his portions in April.
 In May, Vishal and Sunil finished their portions with a cake-cutting.
 Vishal started dubbing for his portions in May.
 In July, Vishal stated that the dubbing was in the final stages.

 Soundtrack

 The music was composed by G. V. Prakash Kumar in his second collaboration with Vishal after Naan Sigappu Manithan (2014) and second with Adhik after Trisha Illana Nayanthara (2015).
 The first single "Adhirudha" released on 15 July 2023 and the second single "I Love You Di" on 23 August 2023.
+The complete album was released in mid-September.